EveHQ-Team/EveHQ-NG/documents/uc010-gather-application-configuration-information.md

 The application need to know where to store the application configuration and characters related data.
 The user should choose the location for them: the application data folder.
 This folder should be created and path to it should be stored in a well-known place the default application data folder because it is the common denominator for all supported operation systems.

 Same like the backend service TCP port should be chosen and set because on different machines different ports are free or occupied by other network services.
-This information shared between frontend and backend service and should be stored in the application data folder.

 **TBD: Is there any other configuration information that should be gathered and stored before the application can work as expected?**